nikolaStanojkovski/Thall_Forge/README.md

 - Deploy on **AEM Cloud Service** or an **AEM on-premise instance** depending on the project needs.
 - Automate deployments using **Maven**, **Jenkins**, or **Cloud Manager**.

-## Modules

-The main parts of the template are:

-* **[all]** - A single content package that embeds all of the compiled modules (bundles and content packages) including any vendor dependencies
-* **[core]** - Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
-* **[ui.apps]** - Contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, and templates
-* **[ui.config]** - Contains runmode specific OSGi configs for the project
-* **[ui.content]** - Contains sample content using the components from the ui.apps
-* **[ui.frontend]** - An optional dedicated front-end build mechanism (General Webpack project)

-## How to build

-To build all the modules run in the project root directory the following command with Maven 3:

-    mvn clean install

-To build all the modules and deploy the `all` package to a local instance of AEM, run in the project root directory the following command:

-    mvn clean install -PautoInstallSinglePackage

-Or to deploy it to a publish instance, run

-    mvn clean install -PautoInstallSinglePackagePublish

-Or alternatively

-    mvn clean install -PautoInstallSinglePackage -Daem.port=4503

-Or to deploy only the bundle to the author, run

-    mvn clean install -PautoInstallBundle

-Or to deploy only a single content package, run in the sub-module directory (i.e `ui.apps`)

-    mvn clean install -PautoInstallPackage